Configuring the student profile

 Video: Configuring the Student Profile Quick Start Guide

-Important: The profile page works for any found set of students.
-By default that is a cohort at a time but can be for any group using the find panel.
+Important: The Profile page works for any Found Set of students.
+By default that is one cohort at a time, but it can be any group you build with the Find Panel.

 1. Start on the Home page and select a cohort of students.